ChrisRimondi/MapOSCAL/_posts/2025-09-01-MapOSCAL-K8s-Support.md

 * It makes it easier to trace “who satisfies what” when auditors or assessors look at a system.
 * It sets the stage for combining Kubernetes analysis with cloud infrastructure analysis in future versions of MapOSCAL.

+## In Action: Kubernetes Sample

+To see this in practice, we ran MapOSCAL against a [Kubernetes sample workload](https://github.com/ChrisRimondi/MapOSCAL/tree/main/examples/k8s-sample).

+The analysis produced a full [OSCAL component definition output](https://github.com/ChrisRimondi/maposcal_analyzed_services/tree/main/k8s-test) that illustrates how MapOSCAL groups workloads into meaningful compliance artifacts.

+A few highlights from the output:

+* **`nginx-deployment`** → Identified as an **application component**, with Dockerfile facts captured and control mappings noted.
+* **`mysql` StatefulSet** → Classified as a **support service**, showing control responsibilities tied to data storage and integrity.
+* **Kubernetes service resources** → Captured as **platform-level components**, recording their role in transport and inter-service communication.

+The result is an OSCAL component definition where each workload element has a **clear compliance boundary**, rather than being mashed into a single flat structure.
+This makes it much easier to align Kubernetes workloads with frameworks like NIST 800-53, FedRAMP, or DORA RTS.

 ## Where We’re Headed

 The Kubernetes analysis in v0.5.0 is just the start.
 Upcoming work will: